 It offers pretty good speeds (though not as good as ExpressVPN), this VPN should be good enough for most online activities in South Korea, like surfing, streaming and torrenting.

-VyprVPN’s monthly price is affordable but opt for a longer subscription if you want to get a VPN for less than a cup of coffee each month.
+VyprVPN’s monthly price is affordable but opt for a longer subscription if you want to get a VPN for the price of a venti each month.
 The VPN also offers a 30-day money-back guarantee, so there’s no harm in experimenting with it.

 You can learn more about VyprVPN’s pricing here or read the full VyprVPN review.